swholm19/holm-TicTacToeProject-client/README.md

 Started out by making very basic simple wireframe in HTML so i had buttons i could manipulate and check to make sure they were working the way i was intending.

-Next i worked on all authentication Behavior (sign-up, sign-in, change-password, sign-out).
+Next i worked on all authentication behavior (sign-up, sign-in, change-password, sign-out).
 I first created curl scripts to validate that the API was working, then i created the event-listener, the AJAX api call, and then the UI for both a succesfull and not succesfull response.